mpiseno/mpiseno.github.io_old/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 ###### <b>About Me</b>

 <p align="justify">
-I am a Master's student in the CS department at Stanford University.
-I work on AI and robotics in the <a href="https://iliad.stanford.edu/" target="_blank">Intelligent and Interactive Autonomous Systems Group (ILIAD)</a>, advised by <a href="https://dorsa.fyi/" target="_blank">Dorsa Sadigh</a>.
-I co-founded <a href="https://www.popcornapp.io/" target="_blank">Popcorn</a>, a Q&A platform for classes.
-I will also be joining Google Brain in the Spring to work on agile robotics.
+I am a Master's student in Computer Science at Stanford University.
+I work on AI and robotics in the <a href="https://iliad.stanford.edu/" target="_blank">Intelligent and Interactive Autonomous Systems Group (ILIAD)</a>, advised by <a href="https://dorsa.fyi/" target="_blank">Dorsa Sadigh</a>.<!-- I am a research intern on the robotics team at Google Brain. --> I also co-founded <a href="https://www.popcornapp.io/" target="_blank">Popcorn</a>, a Q&A platform for classes.

 </p>

 <p align="justify">